dawson-do/dawson-do.github.io/puzzles.markdown

 title: Puzzles
 permalink: /puzzles/
 ---
-Puzzlehunts are one of my main hobbies.
+I spend a lot of time doing puzzlehunts.
 These types of puzzles are hard to define, but a common thread is that they don't come with clear instructions.
 You are presented *something* and need to figure out how to solve it, typically resulting in an English word or phrase.
 [This post][puzzle-intro] gives a much better introduction than I can.

 Here's a list of my puzzle-related blog posts: